TheNotary/ruby-gems/body.md

   "A gem is a piece of ruby code that has been formatted into an easy to manage package."

-So if you've ever used the `apt-get` package manager on debian based linux distros, that's pretty much what gems are, but for code within the ruby echosystem.
+So if you've ever used the `apt-get` package manager on debian based linux distros, that's pretty much what gems are, but for code within the ruby ecosystem.

 ## Example of a Gem (hub)